windranger-io/mantle-xyz/README.md

 # BitDAO OS

-The offial monorepo for the BitDAO ecosystem.
+The offical monorepo for the BitDAO ecosystem.
 We like to call it the BitDAO Operating System System.

 ## Tech Stack